How to Calculate the Future Value of an Investment

-The first part of this equation, (FV₁ = PV + INT) reads, "the future value (FV) at the end of one year, represented by the subscript letter ᵢ, equals the present value plus the added value of the interest at the specified interest rate (5% of $100, or $5)."
+You can read the formula, "the future value (FVi) at the end of one year equals the present value ($100) plus the value of the interest at the specified interest rate (5% of $100, or $5)."

-The next formula presents this in a form that is easier to calculate the value added by the accrued interest (PV(1 + I)ⁿ) which reads, "the present value (PV) times (1 + I)ⁿ, where l represents the interest rate and the superscript ⁿ is the number of compounding periods.
+The next formula presents this in a form that is easier to calculate.
+You could read (PV(1 + I)ⁿ) as, "the present value (PV) times (1 + I)ⁿ", where l represents the interest rate and the superscript ⁿ is the number of compounding periods.

-Now let's use the example from above.
-In one year, your $100 lump sum investment earning 5 percent interest per year will equal:
+Using the example from above, in one year, your $100 lump sum investment earning 5 percent interest per year will equal:

-In this instance, you do not see a superscript (n) for compounding periods because at this point you're solving for the first year only.
+In this instance, n is presented for reference.
+It does not need to be included if the value is one.
 To determine the value of your investment at the end of two years, you would change your calculation to include an exponent representing the two periods:

-You can solve this, which is a compound interest problem, in a different way if your calculator can't handle exponents, by calculating the value at the end of the first year, then multiplying the outcome by the same 5 percent rate for the second year:
+This is how compounding interest is calculated.
+The long-form method, if your calculator can't handle exponents, is accomplished by calculating the value at the end of the first year, then multiplying the outcome by the same 5 percent rate for the second year:

 Solving for a future value 20 years in the future means repeating the math 20 times.
-There are faster and better ways of accomplishing this, one of them being the use of a financial calculator.
+There are faster ways of calculating future value.
+Financial calculators and spreadsheets are designed to handle financial formulas.

 The formula for finding the future value of an investment on a financial calculator is:

-Although it doesn't quite look like it, this is the same formula we used when we did the calculations manually.
+Although it doesn't quite look like it, this is the same formula used when you did the calculations manually.

-Incidentally, you can use this formula with any calculator that has an exponential function key; many do.
-However, using a financial calculator is better because it has dedicated keys corresponding to each of the four variables we'll be using, speeding up the process and minimizing the possibility of error.
-Here are the keys you will punch:
+Incidentally, you can use this formula with any calculator that has an exponential function key.
+However, using a financial calculator is better because it has dedicated keys corresponding to each of the four variables you'll be using, speeding up the process and minimizing the possibility of error.
+Here are the keys you will press:

 Take note that you need to set the investment's present value as a negative number so that you can correctly calculate positive future cash flows.
 If you forget to add the "minus" sign, your future value will show as a negative number.